Limit Order Books: Empirical Observations in LOBs

 \subsection{Relative price}

-Along with its size, the other decision that a market participant must make when submitting an order is its price.
 As discussed in Section \ref{prelims}, regularities in price series are best investigated via the use of relative pricing, as $b(t)$ and $a(t)$ themselves evolve through time.
-Unlike the distribution of order size, where diferent markets seem to exhibit different functional forms, the distribution of relative prices appears to exhibit a power-law behaviour in all studied markets.
-This shows that some market participants place limit orders deep into the LOB, which may suggest that they hold an optimistic belief that large price swings might occur.
+Unlike the distribution of order sizes, which seems to vary from market to market, the distribution of relative prices appears to exhibit power-law behaviour in all markets studied \citep{Bouchaud:2002, Potters:2003, Zovko:2002, Maskawa:2007correlation, Gu:2008empiricalregularities, Mike:2008}.
+This may be because some traders place limit orders deep into LOBs, under the optimistic belief that large price swings could occur \citep{Bouchaud:2002}.